Kanboard Documentation

 Cronjob Configuration

-To work properly, Kanboard requires that a background job run on a daily basis.
-Usually on Unix platforms, this process is done by cron.
+To work properly, Kanboard requires a background job to run on a daily basis.
+Usually, on Unix platforms, this process is handled by cron.

-This background job is necessary for these features:
+This background job is necessary for the following features:

-• Reports and analytics (calculate daily stats of each projects)
+• Reports and analytics (calculate daily stats for each project)

-• Execute automatic actions connected to the event “Daily background job for tasks”
+• Executing automatic actions connected to the event “Daily background job for tasks”

-There are multiple ways to define a cronjob on Unix/Linux operating systems, this example is for Ubuntu 14.04.
+There are multiple ways to define a cronjob on Unix/Linux operating systems.
+The following example is for Ubuntu 14.04.
 The procedure is similar for other systems.

 Edit the crontab of your web server user: